-South Dakota—Cost $275
+Pine Ridge Reservation - South Dakota—Cost $275

-The Pine Ridge Indian Reservation in South Dakota is home to the Oglala Lakota Sioux tribe of Native Americans.
+The Pine Ridge Reservation in South Dakota is home to the Oglala Lakota Sioux tribe of Native Americans.
 Pine Ridge is beautiful in its rolling hills, and its spiritual and cultural heritage and yet tragic in its history of massacre, broken treaties and poverty.
 Students will be immersed into the unique homeland of the Lakota people, witnessing both the poverty and the hope.
 We will meet and work with students and teachers at Red Cloud Indian School, a Jesuit-run Elementary and High School that seeks to promote Lakota and Catholic values among the youth.
 In addition, students will have the chance to visit the spiritual center of the Lakota people: the Black Hills.
 The South Dakota ABI will be an opportunity to engage a history of injustice in our own "backyard", while growing in solidarity with a proud and hearty people used to finding joy and hope among hardship.
 Host Community: Pine Ridge Reservation.

-Berea, Kentucky — Cost $275
+Joppa Farm, Tennessee — Cost $275

-St. Louis, Missouri—Cost $275
+Marian Middle School, St. Louis, MO—Cost $275

 Marian Middle School serves low income, urban adolescent girls from the greater St. Louis metropolitan area, representing over 20 different zip codes and is committed to breaking the cycle of poverty by fostering comprehensive development as a foundation for college readiness.
 Marian is based off the NativityMiguel model of education that features an extended school day, a low student-to-teacher ratio, ensured time for one-on-one instruction, and a commitment to support their graduates through high school and guide them on to college.
 Students will provide mentorship, tutoring and role modeling to students at Marian Middle, while learning about the racial realities of St. Louis, empowerment in marginalized communities and reflecting on their own identity as women of color.
 Host Organization: Marian Middle School.

-Milwaukee, WI—Cost $275
+Nativity Middle School - Milwaukee, WI—Cost $275

 Nativity Jesuit Middle School is the sole Catholic middle school serving Latino boys from low-income families in the heart of the growing Latino community on the south side of Milwaukee, granting the gift of a strong, faith-based, and well-rounded education to underserved Latino youth.
-It is a NavitityMiguel model that features an extended school day, a low student-to-teacher ratio, ensured time for one-on-one instruction, and a commitment to support their graduates through high school and guide them on to college.
+It is a NativityMiguel model that features an extended school day, a low student-to-teacher ratio, ensured time for one-on-one instruction, and a commitment to support their graduates through high school and guide them on to college.
 Students will provide mentorship, tutoring and role modeling to students at Nativity Jesuit Middle, while learning about the racial realities of Milwaukee, empowerment in marginalized communities and reflecting on their own identity as men of color.
 Host Organization: Nativity Jesuit Middle School.